KronosTheLate/JuliaPackageComparisons/README.md

 It is currently hosted by a private github user.
 If the project catches on, it would ideally be moved to the [JuliaLang github organization](https://github.com/JuliaLang) due to it's potential importance to the general julia ecosystem.

 ## The problem to be adressed by this project
 The Julia Package ecosystem is organic.
-This means that situations like the ones below occurs all the time:
+This means that situations like the ones below occur all the time:
 * A new package is registered.
 It uses a technically superior algorithm to achieve a goal that an existing package solves, but is less tested.
 * There are 5 or more different packages that do the same thing in different ways (e.g. automatic differentiation).
 * A new package is registered.
 It makes grand promises, and the documentation looks great.
 However it appears to be a one-man project, and you are unsure if it is tested or will continue to be maintained and developed.